 Grace Period Extension for Policy Renewals

 The U.S. Virgin Islands and Puerto Rico have experienced the impact of severe and historic flooding related to Hurricanes Irma and Maria.
 Due to the additional impacts caused by Hurricane Maria, FEMA has revised the dates of the previous grace period extension for properties in the U.S. Virgin Islands and Puerto Rico.
-To ensure that policyholders affected by Hurricane Irma can focus on recovery and continue to have flood insurance coverage, FEMA is extending the current 30-day grace period of continual flood insurance coverage to 120 days, for policies in Florida, Puerto Rico, and the U.S. Virgin Islands, that were set for renewal during the immediate response to Hurricane Irma.
+To ensure that policyholders affected by Hurricane Maria can focus on recovery and continue to have flood insurance coverage, FEMA is extending the grace period of continual flood insurance coverage to 120 days for policies in Puerto Rico, and the U.S. Virgin Islands that were set for renewal during the immediate response to Hurricane Maria.

-Policies with an expiration date of August 7, 2017, through October 6, 2017, are eligible for the grace period extension.
+Policies with an expiration date of August 7, 2017, through October 18, 2017, are eligible for the grace period extension.
 Payment for those policies must be received within 120 days of the policy expiration.
 This extension now also applies to policies with underpayment notices for additional premium payment due on or between August 7, 2017 and October 18, 2017.

 The NFIP cannot pay a claim for a flood loss that occurs after a policy expiration date unless the policyholder’s insurance company receives the payment in full for renewal on or before the last day of the grace period.

-The grace period extension applies to NFIP policies covering properties in Puerto Rico, U.S. Virgin Islands, and Florida counties designated under the Presidential Disaster Declaration.
+The grace period extension applies to NFIP policies covering properties in Puerto Rico and the U.S. Virgin Islands designated under the Presidential Disaster Declaration.
 NFIP policyholders are encouraged to contact their insurance company and report a flood claim as soon as possible.
-For any policy with a renewal date on or after October 7, 2017, the normal 30-day grace period will apply.
+For any policy with a renewal date on or after October 19, 2017, the normal 30-day grace period will apply.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.